 Writing easy to maintain Ansible roles and playbooks is more of secret art that will take years to master.
 Product documentation is useful but is far from complete and lacks lots of hints.

-List the tests pytest --collect-only Run only specific tests If you want to run only tests that have ‘foo’ in their name or path, it is as easy as: pytest -k foo Limit which tests run by using markes Test markers are like ansible tags, just some labels which can be assigned to tasks and you can decide which one you want to run or skip.
+List the tests pytest --collect-only Run only specific tests If you want to run only tests that have ‘foo’ in their name or path, it is as easy as: pytest -k foo Limit which tests run by using markers Test markers are like ansible tags.
+Some labels can be assigned to tasks and you can decide which one you want to run or skip.
 They can be hardcoded in test definition or added dynamically.

 Using when conditions in Ansible for adding support for multiple platforms and their versions does not scale well.
 As soon you need to support more than two versions it will hit you hard and make your code hard to maintain.
 The trick is to load tailored presets for each platform and version when your role starts and use these values of these variables when performing tasks.
 Most of the time this saves you from adding conditions to tasks.